OWASP/DevGuide/docs/03-requirements/07-skf.md

 * Validation Sanitization and Encoding

 #### How to use the SKF for requirements

+There is [a demo version][skfdemo] of SKF that is useful for exploring the multiple perspectives of the SKF.

+Follow the documentation on [installing and using][skfdocs] the SKF.

 Visit the [requirements tool website][skfreqs] and select the relevant requirements from the various categories.
 Export the selection to the format of your choice (Markdown, spreadsheet CSV or plain text)